nikitalugovskih/egorovagency-test-case/README.md

 ## Completed test task for the company Egorov Agency.

-The work was performed using Js Basic, CSS/HTML.
+The work was performed using Js Basic, CSS/HTML (Flexbox & Grid).
 1. Made an adaptive page layout.
 2. The bottom of the desktop is pressed to the bottom of the screen.
 3. Implemented an interactive countdown from the current date to 31.05.2023.